SchiieBen/neurosdktest/README.md

 # neurosdktest
-The plan is to create a game and test it
+The plan is to use the neuro API into any game
-Not doing it for a while since i need to learn python before C# And i need to go to the college and work so i don't have much time Trust me, I will do this
+Not doing it for a while since i need to learn some important stuff Some work to do so I don't have much time